AdobeDocs/adobeio-events/aem/aem_on_premise_healthcheck.md

   * your webhook registration endpoint

-If for some reason, your webhook is failing, note that the Adobe I/O developer console holds a `Debug Tracing` feature:
+If for some reason, your webhook is failing, note that the `Adobe Developer Console` holds a `Debug Tracing` feature:
 It allows you to watch all the events payloads emitted by Adobe I/O towards your webhook and the associated webhook response.